ProhibitedTV/BitRiver-Live/README.md

 | `BITRIVER_LIVE_POSTGRES_HEALTH_INTERVAL` | Frequency of pool health probes. |
 | `BITRIVER_LIVE_POSTGRES_APP_NAME` | Optional `application_name` reported to Postgres. |

 `deploy/docker-compose.yml` now provisions a local Postgres container and wires these environment variables automatically.
 After running the migrations the API can ingest JSON exports into Postgres without rewriting IDs.
-The `storage.NewPostgresRepository` constructor currently returns `storage.ErrPostgresUnavailable` until the driver dependency can be vendored, but the configuration pipeline, migrations, and integration test harness are ready for a drop-in implementation.
+The Postgres repository implementation lives in `internal/storage/postgres_repository.go`; make sure the migrations in `deploy/migrations/` have been applied so the schema matches the Go structs before enabling the driver.

 ### Public viewer